GerryDoesStuff/SpectroProtz/docs/ftir-indexer.md

 - `--plot-max-points` (0) — downsample exported plots (0 disables downsampling).

 ## Common usage examples
+**Tuning guidance**
+- The prominence threshold is computed as the max of `--prominence`, the local noise estimate (`--noise-sigma-multiplier` × noise sigma), and any `--min-prominence-by-region` floor.
+- Increase `--noise-sigma-multiplier` or `--prominence` if weak artifacts still appear.
+- Use `--min-prominence-by-region` to raise floors in the 400–1500 cm⁻¹ fingerprint region without suppressing stronger peaks elsewhere.

 **Basic run**
 ```bash
 python scripts/jdxIndexBuilder.py /path/to/jdx /path/to/index